-Do not leave the LCD screen facing the sun.
+- Do not leave the LCD screen facing the sun.
 This could damage the LCD screen.
-Be careful when using your computer near a window.
-Do not scratch the LCD screen or exert pressure on it.
-This could cause a malfunction.
-Using your computer in low temperature conditions may produce a residual image on the LCD screen.
+Be careful when using your computer near a window. - Do not scratch the LCD screen or exert pressure on it.
+This could cause a malfunction. - □ Using your computer in low temperature conditions may produce a residual image on the LCD screen.
 This is not a malfunction.
-When the computer returns to normal temperature, the screen returns to normal.
-A residual image may appear on the LCD screen if the same image is displayed for a long period of time.
+When the computer returns to normal temperature, the screen returns to normal. - □ A residual image may appear on the LCD screen if the same image is displayed for a long period of time.
 The residual image disappears in a while.
-You can use a screen saver to prevent residual images.
-The LCD screen becomes warm during operation.
-This is normal and does not indicate a malfunction.
-The LCD screen is manufactured using high-precision technology.
+You can use a screen saver to prevent residual images. - D The LCD screen becomes warm during operation.
+This is normal and does not indicate a malfunction. - The LCD screen is manufactured using high-precision technology.
 You may, however, see tiny black points and/or bright points (red, blue, or green) that continuously appear on the LCD screen.
-This is a normal result of the manufacturing process and does not indicate a malfunction.

-Avoid rubbing the LCD screen.
+This is a normal result of the manufacturing process and does not indicate a malfunction. - Avoid rubbing the LCD screen.
 This could damage the screen.
-Use a soft, dry cloth to wipe the LCD screen.
+Use a soft, dry cloth to wipe the LCD screen. - Do not change the LCD screen orientation setting in the Tablet PC Settings window even when another option is available for selection, as it may make your computer unstable.
+Sony assumes no liabilities for any defects arising out of the change.